 G22H05: RAEL 9-12 Appropriate for students in their first year of U.S. school who have a WIDA screener score of 1.5 and below and limited literacy in the home language.
-May be used one (1) time.
+May be used one (1) time in place of G22H00-G22H004.

 G22H00: ELD 9 WIDA proficiency level 1 to 3.4.
-ELD 9 may count toward two (2) of the four (4) English credits required for graduation.
+ELD 9 may count once toward one (1) of the four (4) English (ELA) credits required for graduation.
+A maximum of two (2) G22H00-G22H004 (ELD 9, 10, 11, 12) Course credits can be used toward the four (4) ELA credits required for graduation.
+After reaching the limit of two (2) ELA credits, successive ELD courses count as humanities elective credit.
 ELs must then enroll in English I and/or English II in order to satisfy the federal requirement to take an ELA assessment in high school.
-May be repeated but can only be counted as one (1) high school credit for either ESL or English.
+Simultaneous enrollment in ELD and ELA courses is permitted.

 G22H01: ELD 10 WIDA proficiency level 1 to 3.4.
-ELD 10 may count toward two (2) of the four (4) English credits required for graduation.
+ELD 10 may count once toward one (1) of the four (4) English (ELA) credits required for graduation.
+A maximum of two (2) G22H00-G22H004 (ELD 9, 10, 11, 12) Course credits can be used toward the four (4) ELA credits required for graduation.
+After reaching the limit of two (2) ELA credits, successive ELD courses count as humanities elective credit.
 ELs must then enroll in English I and/or English II in order to satisfy the federal requirement to take an ELA assessment in high school.
-Course may be repeated but can only count as one (1) high school credit for either ESL or English.
+Simultaneous enrollment in ELD and ELA courses is permitted.